Contact Us

 Current sea surface temperatures are fully supportive of rapid intensification of “Helene” during the next 24 hours or so.
 Map courtesy NOAA, tropicaltidbits.com

 Sea surface temperatures throughout the southern and eastern Gulf of Mexico are in the mid-to-upper 80’s and are very supportive of rapid intensification.
 Indeed, the combination of the warm water with high oceanic heat content (meaning it is warm at the surface and well below the surface), and the increasingly favorable environmental conditions of low vertical wind shear and ample moisture will result in a rapid strengthening of Helene during the next 24 hours or so.
-As such, “major” hurricane classification as a category 3 storm (sustained winds of 111 – 129 mph) is very likely and there is a growing chance that this system can reach category 4 (sustained winds of 130-156 mph) designation and even category 5 status (sustained winds of 157 mph or higher) is on the table.
+As such, “major” hurricane classification as a category 3 storm is likely with sustained winds of 111 mph or higher as the threshold.

 06Z NAM forecast map of maximum wind gusts (mph) through Friday morning.
 Map courtesy NOAA, Weather Bell Analytics